Jojo5673/Graphing-Calculator/README.md

 # Graphing Calculator
 Submission for COMP1161 course project.
-A graphing calculator built using **Java** for plotting points on a graphs.
+A graphing calculator built using **Java** for plotting points on graphs.

 ## Features
 - Create graphs of points and plot lines/curves of best fit.